nessalc/lapo-presenter-notes/docs/_object-template.md

 <!--
-This it the object template markdown for use in setting up new object pages.
+This is the object template markdown for use in setting up new object pages.
 Copy this page to the appropriate sub-folder and rename after the object it describes

 Also, be sure to add entries to the following two pages: